FAQs

 A. YES, lights are required.
 You may bring your own, or rent a 300-400 lumen light and/or helmet from us.

-Class 2 e-bikes are allowed within the Special Permit area so long as the e-bike throttle has been disabled for the entire trail, and checked by Hiawatha Trail staff to fit within the FS definition of a Class 1 e-bike.
+Class 2 e-Bikes are allowed within the Special Permit area so long as the e-Bike throttle has been disabled for the entire trail, and checked by Hiawatha Trail staff to fit within the FS definition of a Class 1 e-Bike (Pedal Assist Only).

 See our RULES PAGE (item #6) for a little more insight on this current directive by the US Forest Service.

-A. Group Discounts are available for groups of 15 or more who make a reservation in advance.
-Group Reservation can be booked thru our new online RESERVATION SYSTEM To use this system you will need to know everyones Full Name, Date of Birth: mm/dd/yyyy, their height to reserve bikes and what they may want for lunch Turkey, Ham or Vegitarian subs etc. For groups over 50 people you can call 208.744.1234 x 19, 8am to 5pm. to learn more.
+A. Group Discounts are available for groups of 15 or more who make a reservation a minimum of 48hours in advance.
+To use this system you will need to know everyones Full Name, Date of Birth: mm/dd/yyyy, their height to reserve bikes and what they may want for lunch Turkey, Ham or Vegitarian subs etc.

-Q. Where can we Buy Trail Pass Tickets to ride the Hiawatha trail?
-Please note RESERVATIONS ARE NOW STRONGLY ENCOURAGED SO NO ONE GETS TURNED AWAY!
-We suggest you go first to Ski Lookout Pass to get Trail Tickets, Shuttle Passes, Pick up Rental Bikes and while here visit our food court for drinks, snacks, sack lunches to go & check out our gift shop.
+Q. Where can we BUY TRAIL PASS TICKETS to ride the Hiawatha?
+We suggest you go first to Ski Lookout Pass to get Trail Tickets, Shuttle Passes, Pick up Rental Bikes and while there visit our food court for drinks, snacks, sack lunches to take on the trail & check out our gift shop.

 Lookout Pass Ski Area is located just - 200 yards off I-90 at Exit 0 on the ID-MT Border.